Biography of David Thewlis

 David Thewlis Now

-- While studying at the Guildhall School of Music and Drama, David earned a living through music performances and commercials.
+- While studying at the Guildhall School of Music and Drama, David supported himself through musical performances and commercial work.

-- During the filming of the thriller "The Island of Dr. Moreau," the actor fell off a horse and broke his leg.
+- While filming the thriller "The Island of Dr. Moreau," the actor fell off a horse and broke his leg.
 He vowed never to watch the film and kept his promise, not even attending the premiere.

 - Thewlis auditioned for the role of Professor Quirrell in the first part of the "Harry Potter" series, but at that time the role went to Ian Hart.
-However, he was cast as Remus Lupin without an audition – J.K.
-Rowling and director Alfonso Cuarón envisioned only David for the role of Lupin.
+However, he landed the role of Remus Lupin without even auditioning – J.K.
+Rowling and director Alfonso Cuarón could only picture David in the role.